claragimenez/voronoi/README.md

 Code for binning big images based on the Voronoi binning method by Cappellari &amp; Copin (2003)

 AUTHOR:
-      Gabriel Brammer, University of Copenhagen,
+      Gabriel Brammer, University of Copenhagen, gabriel.brammer_at_nbi.ku.dk
-      gabriel.brammer_at_nbi.ku.dk
+      Clara Giménez Arteaga, University of Copenhagen, clara.arteaga_at_nbi.ku.dk

 PURPOSE:
       Perform adaptive spatial binning of Integral-Field Spectroscopic (IFS) data to reach a chosen constant signal-to-noise ratio per bin.
-      The Voronoi method from Cappellari is here applied on big images, so blocking of the images is necessary since it cannot be applied on the whole image.
-The binning is also then applied to the target image obtained with different filters.
+      The Voronoi method from Cappellari is here applied on big images, which are sliced in order to be able to run the method.
+The binning is then applied to the target image obtained with different filters.

 EXPLANATION:
       Further information on VORONOI_2D_BINNING algorithm can be found in